Post-Newtonian Theory for Gravitational Waves: Compact binary systems

+We keep in mind that we shall use the flux-balance equation \eqref{baleq} at very high order, where one is missing a complete proof of it, following from first principles in GR.
+Nevertheless, Eq.~\eqref{baleq} has been verified by radiation-reaction calculations for extended post-Newtonian fluids at 1.5PN order \citep{B97, BF19}, and by explicit computations for compact binaries at the 3.5PN \citep{JaraS97, PW02, KFS03, NB05, itoh3} and 4.5PN \citep{LPY23} levels, fully consistent with the balance equations \citep{IW93, IW95, GII97}.

-Obtaining the energy flux $\mathcal{F}$ can be divided into two equally important steps: Computing the \emph{source} multipole moments $\mathrm{I}_L$ and $\mathrm{J}_L$ of the compact binary system with due account of a self-field regularization; and controlling the tails and related non-linear effects occuring in the relation between the binary's source moments and the \emph{radiative} ones $\mathrm{U}_L$ and $\mathrm{V}_L$ observed at future null infinity (cf.\ the general formalism of Part~\ref{part:I}).
+Obtaining the energy flux $\mathcal{F}$ can be divided into two equally important tasks: computing the \emph{source} multipole moments $\dI_L$ and $\dJ_L$ of the compact binary system with due account of self-field and IR regularizations; and controlling the tails and related non-linear effects occurring in the relation between the binary's source moments and the \emph{radiative} ones $\dU_L$ and $\dV_L$ observed at future null infinity (cf. the general formalism of Sect.~\ref{sec:PNsource}).